lucydot/effmass/README.md

 An overview of the features of effmass along with example code is contained in a [Jupyter notebook](nbviewer.jupyter.org/github/lucydot/effmass/blob/master/paper/notebook.ipynb), which is available in the `paper` directory.

 API documentation is available [here](effmass.readthedocs.io/en/latest/).

+## Citing

+TODO - register on Zenodo for DOI.
+TODO - submit to JOSS for DOI.